TheAdler91/TheAdler91/README.md

 ## Web Developer Full-Stack | Student at Trybe 2022 - 2023

-I'm studying at trybe, a school that aims to improve students lives and build a successful career in technology,<br> where you only pay when you get a job.
-The program counts with more than 1,500 hours of classroom and online classes,<br> covers introduction to software development, front-end, back-end, computer science, software engineering,<br>
-Agile methodologies and soft skills.

 -   🌍  I'm based in Brazil
 -   ✉️  You can contact me at [philip.adler@outlook.ie](mailto:philip.adler@outlook.ie)
 -   🚀  I'm currently learning Web development (Full-Stack) [Trybe](http://www.betrybe.com/)